 Modern-day DSLRs or digital single reflex cameras are incredibly advanced with lots of features and controls that allow you to fine-tune every photo taken.
-But do you know what the different parts of a camera does?
+But do you know what the different parts of a camera do?

 The sheer number of dials and settings can seem overwhelming for newbie photographers.
-But whilst there are all these options, dials and buttons, anyone can learn what the main parts of the camera are and what they do.
+But while there are all these options, dials and buttons, anyone can learn what the main parts of the camera are and what they do.

 So here is our quick guide to different parts of a camera.

 The viewfinder is a small window on the back of the camera that allows you to look through and compose your image.

 The benefit of using a viewfinder instead of looking on a digital LCD screen is that external light is reduced.
 This allows you to see the subject and scene in the truest light and without distraction.

 Some cameras, such as point and shoot cameras, don’t have viewfinders.
 Instead, they have an LCD screen you can use to compose the image.

 All modern cameras will have some sort of LCD screen that will allow a whole host of functions to be accessed.
 You will be able to see and compose your image before taking the picture using a “live mode”.